Chakaa/cookie-garden-helper-reloaded/README.md

   - if it is a weed, and the option **Remove weeds** is **ON**.
   This option does not prevent fungi from spreading
-  - if the option **Clean garden** is **ON**, the seed is not new, and the plant is not on that tile in the saved plot
+  - if the option **Clean garden** is **ON**, the seed is not new, or a different plant is on that tile in the saved plot

 - mature:
   - if it is a new seed, and the option **New seeds** is **ON**